conference-ictac2023/webpage/practical-information/index.md

 # From the Airport to Miraflores and Barranco

 The best way to reach Miraflores and Barranco from the airport is via [authorized taxis located inside the airport](https://www.lima-airport.com/en/cms/pasajeros/transport/taxis){:target="_blank"}.
-Please be aware that Callao district is not touristic, therefore it is strongly advised to use the transport recommended by the airport.
+Please be aware that Callao district is not touristic, therefore, it is strongly advised to use the transport the airport recommends.

 # Get Around in Lima

 Taxis are relatively inexpensive and a popular way to get around in Lima.
 However, be aware of fake taxi companies.
-Public transportation in Lima comprises a chaotic system, except for the Metropolitano, which is a new public transport system in Lima that was inaugurated in 2010.
+Public transportation in Lima comprises a chaotic system, except for the Metropolitano, a new public transport system in Lima that was inaugurated in 2010.
 They connect various districts including Barranco and Miraflores.
 The fares are very cheap, however, expect to queue to enter the buses.
 ICTAC 2023 local organizers recommend the taxi company MOLINA TOURS -
 Mobile phone (+51 989190663    or      + 51 987127589),